Well would you look at that!

 I coated this piece heavily in Shellac as I knew the potential for bleed through was about 589% possible!

-I then gave it a nice juicy coat of Ultra Guard, which is my go-to primer by Heirloom Traditions paint.
+I then gave it a nice juicy coat of primer.

 This now allowed me to move forward with my design and not worry that bleed-throughs would show their ugly and annoying face later!

 *side note: I literally just had a friend reach out that she had cleaned/primed/painted 17 kitchen cabinet doors and the frame in white chalk type paint ….then used a sealer to finish them off…only to have tannins pull through!!!
 She did not shellac first.
 This is a must when painting with any light-colored natural type paint.
 She is a seasoned painter….and this is the first time it’s happened to her.
 But this was a big job…and it only takes ONCE to make you realize it is just easier to add this extra step as a precaution!
 If you haven’t used it before…it is thin, easy to apply, and STINKS!
 You can use my affiliate link to purchase Shellac here.

 I used two coats of Irish Cream chalk-type paint by Heirloom Traditions to cover the entire piece.

 The checkerboard pattern (yes….I freehand this) is painted in Heirlooms Espresso, which I love.
 It is a deep rich almost black brown!
 See my dirty little secret for painting my black and white patterns here.